herquez/folium-backend/README.md

 **Steps**

 1. Start docker machine if it is off.
-2. Have the following environment variables in root path `.env`.
+2. Have the following environment variables in root path `.env` and `.env.properties`.
     - APPLICATION_NAME
     - POSTGRES_USER
     - POSTGRES_PASSWORD